5 Ways Skin Conditions Can Tell You Something Is Wrong

 In people with diabetes, a tan color on the skin can be a signal of a problem with the metabolism of iron.
 A yellowish color to the skin, on the other hand, can be a signal of an insufficiency in the liver and can appear along with a yellow color in the white part of the eyes.

 Read more: 8 Early Signs of Renal Insufficiency

 Darkening of the skin, mostly visible in scars and skin folds, as well as joints like the elbow and knees, could be a sign of a hormonal disease, like Addison’s disease, that affects the suprarenal glands, according to the AAD.

-3. New Growths
+3. New growths

 People who see new growths on their skin should always see a doctor because it could be a sign of skin cancer and sometimes of an internal disease or genetic syndrome, according to the AAD.
-For example. yellow protuberances on the arms, legs, or butt could be a consequence of increased levels of triglycerides, which means uncontrolled diabetes, according to this institution.
+For example, yellow protuberances on the arms, legs, or butt could be a consequence of increased levels of triglycerides, which means uncontrolled diabetes, according to this institution.

-4. Changes in the Nails
+4. Changes in the nails

 Changes in the color or shape of the nails can often be a sign of a deficiency in certain organ systems.
 For example, changes in nails that look like a fungus infection can be a result of psoriasis, despite the condition typically affecting the skin.

-5. Changes in Skin Hardness and Dryness
+5. Changes in skin hardness and dryness

 High blood pressure and kidney problems sometimes cause your skin to get thicker.
 On the other hand, very dry skin and itchiness could be a sign of hormonal problems, like hypothyroidism.